lumen-byte/PixelTrace/README.md

 # Start the development server
 .venv/bin/python -m uvicorn app.main:app --reload
 ```
-The API accepts a multipart/form‑data POST request at `/predict` and returns a JSON payload with the authenticity score.
+The API accepts a `multipart/form-data` POST request at `/predict` and returns a JSON payload with the authenticity score.

 ## Deployment

-### Vercel (Server‑less)
+### Vercel (Serverless)
-1. Ensure `vercel.json` routes to `api/index.py`.
+1. Make sure `vercel.json` routes to `api/index.py`.
-2. Set the environment variable `PT_NO_CNN=1` if you need to stay within the function size limit.
+2. Set `PT_NO_CNN=1` if you need to stay within the function size limit.
 3. Deploy with the Vercel CLI:
    ```bash
    vercel --prod
    ```

 ### Render (Docker)
 1. Push the repository to Render and configure a **Docker** service.
-2. Use the provided `Dockerfile`; Render will build the image automatically.
+2. Use the provided `Dockerfile` — Render builds the image automatically.
 3. Expose port `8000` (FastAPI default) in the Render settings.

 ## Screenshots

 ### ✅ Authentic Photo Detection

-The system correctly identifies a genuine camera-captured photograph as **Authentic**, assigning a very low fraud probability while showing the extracted forensic indicators used during the decision-making process.
+The system correctly recognizes a genuine, camera-captured photograph as **Authentic**, assigning a very low fraud probability while surfacing the forensic indicators that informed the decision.

 ![Authentic Photo Detection](https://github.com/lumen-byte/PixelTrace/blob/main/ScreenShots/Screenshot%202026-07-01%20at%202.26.46%E2%80%AFAM.png)

 ---

 ### 🚨 Screen Recapture (Fraud) Detection

-The system successfully detects a photograph of a screen/display as a **Screen Recapture (Fraud)** with high confidence by analyzing moiré patterns, chromatic edge artifacts, texture inconsistencies, and display-related forensic features.
+The system flags a photograph of a screen or display as a **Screen Recapture (Fraud)** with high confidence, drawing on moiré patterns, chromatic edge artifacts, texture inconsistencies, and other display-related forensic signals.

 ![Screen Recapture Detection](https://github.com/lumen-byte/PixelTrace/blob/main/ScreenShots/Screenshot%202026-07-01%20at%202.27.18%E2%80%AFAM.png)

-*Replace the above placeholders with the actual screenshots of the live application.*

 ## Contributing
-Contributions are welcome.
-Please fork the repository, create a feature branch, and submit a pull request.
-Follow the existing code style and run the test suite before submitting.
+Contributions are genuinely welcome.
+Fork the repository, create a feature branch, and open a pull request.
+Please follow the existing code style and run the test suite before submitting — it keeps the project trustworthy for everyone who depends on it.

 ## License
 This project is licensed under the MIT License.